TooTallNate/proxy-agents/.changeset/seven-horses-buy.md

 "agent-base": patch
 ---

-[agent-base] Allow for never relying on stack trace
+Allow for never relying on stack trace